 - Limited social and familial support

-Acting on warning signs
+Understanding and acting on warning signs

 - Talks or writes about suicide, death or ways to die

-- Threatens to hurt or kill him or herself
+- Threatens to hurt or kill oneself

 - Sudden or dramatic changes in mood or behavior, including reckless or risky behaviors or changes in sleeping or eating habits